sdaubert/letscert/README.md

 * Renew certificate only if needed.
 * Only `http-01` challenge supported.
 An existing web server must be alreay running.
   `letscert` should have write access to `${webroot}/.well-known/acme-challenge`.
-* Crontab friendly: no promts.
+* Crontab friendly: no prompts.
 * No configuration file.
 * Support multiple domains with multiple roots.
 Always create a single certificate per run (ie a certificate may have multiple SANs).